alexpdp7/alexpdp7/personal_infra/README.md

 It also has sudo integration, so I can sudo on all systems with a single password.

 Many systems and services are integrated in FreeIPA.
-My laptop is joined to the domain so I can even log in to some web applications without typing a password.
+My workstations are joined to the domain so I can even log in to some web applications without typing a password.

 Ipsilon adds OpenID for web application authentication.